carylstuart77/MyTrainerAndI/README.md

 ### Functionality

-With the convenience of selecting from a database of exercises for each body group, the trainer has the ability to point and click, in order to build a customized exercise plan.
-Also, he can adjust the sets and reps to
+With the convenience of selecting from a database of exercises for each body group, the trainer has the ability to point and click in order to build a customized exercise plan.
+Also, he can adjust the sets and reps to fit the clients goal.

-The trainer has the  With the convenience of selecting from a set of exercises running on the clients phone, they know their client can benefit from like their clients to perform on a weekly basis, it tracks their progress by capturing sets, reps and weight.
+For the client, they have the ease of pulling up their plan for each day's workout and the ability to capture the last heaviest weight they were able to complete.
+Also, they can keep track of their weight, bmi and fat percentage.
+As a stretch goal their weight and body fat percentage can be displayed in graph form to visualize their progress.

 ### Action Items

 Application needs (listed in priority order):